 The scenarios and process to be followed for quantifying their impacts are reviewed and approved by the senior management along with possible mitigating actions.
 Furthermore, the results of the exercise are reported to the Board.

-In 2016, the key scenarios investigated related to underwriting, catastrophe, and market risks.
-No scenarios led to a breach of the SCR with the exception of the reverse stress test.
+In 2017, the key scenarios investigated related to underwriting, catastrophe, and cyber risks.
+No scenarios would lead to a breach of the SCR with the exception of the reverse stress test.

 D. Valuation for Solvency Purposes